Shehryar21/Shehryar21/README.md

 :mortar_board: I am a double degree student studying Computer Science @ UWaterloo and Business @ Laurier

-🔭  I’m currently working at Manulife as a Software Engineer Intern
+🔭  I’m currently working at Intuit as a Software Engineer Intern

 Love working with non-profits.
 Currently volunteering to create software at UW Blueprint and MAX Aspire